Parallel Gateway Split Node

 Configure the Parallel Gateway Split Node

 Next, you'll add the Parallel Gateway Split node.
+You’ll set up the rest of the configuration in a later step.

 Configure the Signal Node

-4. Set the Use Template toggle to ON.
+4. Set Use Template to (ON).

 Configure the First Parallel Gateway Split Link

-Next, let's connect the Parallel Gateway Split node to the Signal node, so the workflow always proceeds along this path.
+Next, let's connect the Parallel Gateway Split node to the Signal node, so the workflow proceeds along this path.

-1. Connect the input port (left) of the Signal node to the output port (right) of the Parallel Gateway Split node.
+1. Connect the input port (left) of the signal-broker Signal node to the output port (right) of the Parallel Gateway Split node.

-Configure the Second Screen/Task Node
+Configure the Second Task Node

 Configure the Second Parallel Gateway Split Link

-Configure the Third Screen/Task Node
+Configure the Third Task Node

-NOTE For this Screen/Task node, you can connect the following prebuilt module: Enablement Lab - Parallel Gateway Use Case: Run Credit Score.
+You can connect this Task node to the following prebuilt module: Enablement Lab - Parallel Gateway Use Case: Run Credit Score.
 You can find the module in the Training Environment here: https://training.unqork.io/#/form/61379a2187604546a8310834/edit.

 Configure the Third Parallel Gateway Split Link